F5Networks/f5-openstack-docs/docs/guides/includes/topic_os-deploy-next-steps.rst

 .. note::

-    You can either use the command line or the Horizon dashboard to configure OpenStack.
-The Horizon dashboard is accessible at the URL provided in the 'successful installation' message; the username and password are found in the file :file:`keystonerc_admin` (created as part of the Packstack deployment).
+    You can either use the command line or the OpenStack dashboard (the GUI) to configure OpenStack.
+The dashboard is accessible at the URL provided in the 'successful installation' message; the username and password are found in the file :file:`keystonerc_admin` (created as part of the Packstack deployment).

-    If you change your password in Horizon, be sure to update it in :file:`keystonerc_admin` as well.
+    If you change your password in the dashboard, be sure to update it in :file:`keystonerc_admin` as well.

-.. include:: topic_note-source-admin-credentials.rst
+.. include:: includes/topic_note-source-admin-credentials.rst
     :start-line: 3

 .. warning::

-    You may receive an authentication error when trying to log in to OpenStack Horizon after a session timeout.
+    You may receive an authentication error when trying to log in to the dashboard after a session timeout.
 If this happens, clear your browser's cache and delete all cookies, then try logging in again.